Methadone Clinic: How Can it Help Fight Heroin Addiction?

 Types of Services They Provide

-- Inpatient services: You can get the detox program in an inpatient setting.
+- Inpatient services: One can get the detox program in an inpatient setting.

-- Outpatient services: If you are looking for the maintenance therapy of heroin addiction, you can get it in an outpatient setting.
+- Outpatient services: If a person is looking for the maintenance therapy of heroin addiction, one can get it in an outpatient setting.

 Types of Methadone Clinic